 Mr Nickolls (Herstmonceux Class)

 When I'm not at school, I'm a husband and father of two young girls, who love getting outdoors and being active.
-I also play tennis for a local club and love watching lots of sport whenever I get the chance.
+I also captain a tennis team for a local club and love watching lots of sport whenever I get the chance.

 Learning Support Assistants:

 - Mrs Jeffery

 Since joining Cross in Hand in 2015, I have had the pleasure of teaching a range of age groups within Key Stage 2.
 I love the ethos of the school and enjoy the opportunities for creative, engaging and immersive learning with the children.
 The school has great ambitions and it is amazing to be part of such a high striving team of professionals.

 As well as teaching Year 3/4, I also lead the Computing curriculum within the School.
 I’m particularly excited about sharing the use of engaging technology with staff and pupils to help enhance children’s learning and really enjoy seeing the benefits that a creative curriculum allows.

 When I’m not working, I enjoy home improvements and spending time with my friends and family.
 Having competed in swimming at both county and national level, I still enjoy a dip every now and then as well as the gym and walks in the country.